Korey Lee Preview, Player Props: White Sox vs. Royals

-The Chicago White Sox and Korey Lee, who went 0-for-2 last time out, battle Brady Singer and the Kansas City Royals at Guaranteed Rate Field, Monday at 7:40 PM ET.
+After going 0-for-2 in his most recent game, Korey Lee and the Chicago White Sox face the Kansas City Royals (who will start Brady Singer) at 4:40 PM ET on Tuesday.

-In his last game he had a hitless showing (0-for-2) against the Tigers.
+In his previous game he had a hitless showing (0-for-2) against the Tigers.

 Korey Lee Game Info & Props vs. the Royals